 Under the terms of the Scheme's Constitution, the Responsible Entity is entitled to receive management fees calculated by reference to the net asset value of the Scheme.
-The Responsible Entity's fees comprise a base management fee of 0.74% per annum and an investment management fee of 0.38% per annum are charged to the Scheme.
+Prior to 1 October 2020, the Responsible Entity's fees comprised a base fee of 0.74% per annum and an investment management fee of 0.38% per annum.
+From 1 October 2020, the Responsible Entity's fees comprise only an investment fee of 1.12% per annum.
 Where the Scheme invests into other schemes, the Responsible Entity's fees are calculated after rebating management fees charged by the underlying schemes.